When to Use Standard, Anti-Walk, and Anti-Rotation Pins

 Image Credit: KNS Precision

 Anti-rotation pins are similar to anti-walk pins in that they have more going on outside of the lower receiver and more confidently secure the trigger system in place.
-The difference is that the hammer pin and trigger pin each have a flattened portion that seats into a link that connects the hammer pin to the trigger pin.
+The difference is that the hammer pin and trigger pin each have a flattened portion that seats into a linker bar that connects the hammer pin to the trigger pin.
 The effect is that the hammer pin and trigger pin CANNOT rotate.

 Why would (or wouldn’t) you want such a thing?